rikunert/rikunert.github.io/_posts/2020-04-08-corona_doubling_time.md

 ![Doubling time assuming an exponential model for total Covid-19 case growth in Germany](https://raw.githubusercontent.com/rikunert/corona/master/D_doubling_prospective_days_exponential.png "Doubling time assuming an exponential model for total Covid-19 case growth in Germany")

-While data sources vary and the window of the moving average is different for different sources, this is the doubling time that is widely reported.
+While data sources vary and the moving window size is different for different sources, this is the doubling time that is widely reported.
 It is already within the 12 to 14 day window which the German government aims for.

 ## An alternative, linear prospective model of Covid-19 doubling time